delving/delving/dashboard/README.txt

 3. Uploading test dataset

  - upload it from
-   database/src/test/resources/test-files/92001_Ag_EU_TELtreasures.xml
+   core/src/test/resources/test-files/92001_Ag_EU_TELtreasures.xml

  - index it.
-To index, a portal instanse at http://localhost:8983/ should be running as it has solr in it
+To index, a portal instance at http://localhost:8983/ should be running as it has solr in it

  You should eb able to come back to portal http://localhost:8983/portal, to search for *:* and see some results (in fact, see all records from the test dataset).